When we understand our emotions as we play, we are developing our social skills.

 When we push the limits of our perceived abilities, we form the habit of achieving greatness.

-Through the pillars of SEL at Rumsey, Relationship-Building, Awareness-Forming, Courage-Seeking, and Value-Modeling, we teach students how to develop and assert their individual standpoint.
-We strive to activate and/or expand the power of a child’s inner voice through social-emotional learning (SEL) programs, community events, and overall School culture.
+Through the pillars of Character and Community Living Skills at Rumsey, Relationship-Building, Awareness-Forming, Courage-Seeking, and Value-Modeling, we teach students how to develop and assert their individual standpoint.
+We strive to activate and/or expand the power of a child’s inner voice through social-emotional learning programs, community events, and overall School culture.

 Our ability to learn deeply and effectively is impacted by our ability to relate to and communicate about our emotions.
 It takes effort to understand what’s happening on the inside: how our minds perceive our outer world and how our feelings impact our relationships are notions worthy of our time.
 When we pay attention to our inner values, we pursue a mindset of empathy, confidence, and service that goes beyond the here and now.
 We learn to trust our decision-making processes and are able to utilize the tools best suited to our learning styles.